AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-25-Opinion piece on GHC backends.md

 This is the default backend.

 * It's a part of GHC itself
-* It's written in Hasekll
+* It's written in Haskell

 ### The LLVM backend